 ["first line","second line","third line"]

-is the character for a unix newline.
+'\n' is the character for a unix newline.
 Backslashes have special

 meaning in Haskell strings and characters.

-.
+unlines is the inverse function of lines.
 It takes a list of strings and

-joins them together using a '\n'
+joins them together using a '\n'.

 ghci> unlines ["first line", "second line", "third line"]